Last updated 28th June, 2018

 Again, they found brown eyes were the preferred eye color for a higher perception of trustworthiness.
 It was concluded that brown-eyed people are perceived as more trustworthy, however, it is not the fact that they have brown eyes, it is the facial features associated with brown eyes which cause a perception that this person was more trustworthy.

 “Blue-eyed male faces were characterized by a more angular and prominent lower face, a longer chin, a narrower mouth with downward-pointing corners, relatively smaller eyes, and rather distant eyebrows.
 This was also the pattern of an untrustworthy face.
 In contrast, brown-eyed faces tended to have a rounder and broader chin, a broader mouth with upward-pointing corners, relatively bigger eyes, and eyebrows closer to each other.
 This was also the pattern of a trustworthy face.” – Karel Kleisner, Charles University in Prague

 Within a capital trial a jury member has no doubt paid close attention to body language and testimony during the process of the trial and not just the face of the defendant but, what this research does highlight is that facial bias is one factor which could play a large part in how trustworthy a person is judged to be, which in turn can influence the verdict a jury is likely to give.

-Your face therefore, could be more important in your fate that we first realised, regardless of whether you are guilty or innocent of the crime.
+Your face, therefore, could be more important in your fate that we first realized, regardless of whether you are guilty or innocent of the crime.